capralifecycle/liflig-properties/README.md

 # liflig-properties

-Library for fetching properties from local files and AWS Parameter Store and Secrets Manager.
-This library also contains type- and null-safe extension methods to `java.util.Properties` for Kotlin.
+Library for fetching properties from local files and AWS Parameter Store and Secrets Manager, as well as type- and null-safe extension methods to `java.util.Properties` for Kotlin.

+## Description

 `liflig-cdk` has built-in support for creating secrets and properties, allowing `liflig-properties` to load these properties when a ECS service starts.
 A ECS service defined through `liflig-cdk`, will automatically get the environment value`SSM_PREFIX`.
 This prefix is the prefix for